By-laws of General Interest

 These summaries of the principal by-laws do not replace the official by-laws adopted by Municipal Council.
 The by-laws in force take precedence.
 Before starting any work or taking any action, please contact the City department responsible for enforcing the by-law and obtain the necessary information.

 Winter car shelters, commonly referred to as Tempos, are allowed from November 1 to April 15.
+As of 2019, installation of the structure only (without the tarp) is autorized from October 15th.
 No permit is required.
 However, the shelters shall:

 - consist of a metal or wood frame covered with canvas or polyethylene;